Introduction and Inspirations

 Usually, methods typically operate on the data that is stored inside the attributes/fields of an instance and,thus, can modify the state of the instance.

-Making it very simple, a method is essentialy a function that is tied to a class definition.
+Making it very simple, a method is essentially a function that is tied to a class definition.

-The init method: It's just a special method usually present in classes and known as the constructor of a class.
-It’s automatically called when a new instance of the class is created.
+method: It is just a special method usually present in classes and known as the constructor of a class.
+It is automatically called when a new instance of the class is created.
 This method is where the programmer typically sets up the initial state of an object by initializing instance attributes.
+This method can be changed by the programmer to change the functionality of the constructor of a desired class.
+Last but not least, this method is supposed to always return the created instance.
+There is no need to use write areturn

 Instances